Saint-logo3.png

 Putting the product to the test

-User testing will tell me how usable and valuable the product is to the end user.
-Gaining inputs and insights about how real users would actually use the product will help improve to address their pain points.
+User testing will reveal how usable and valuable the product is for end users.
+Gathering input and insights from real users about their actual usage will help improve the product by addressing their pain points.

 Methodology